Skip to main content

 • Date - especially useful for job, school, scholarship, or formal application records.

-• Recipient or greeting - use a named recipient when known, or a neutral greeting when not.
+• Recipient or greeting - use a specific name if you know it, or a neutral greeting otherwise.

 • Relationship context - explain how you know the candidate and for how long.

-• Main endorsement - state the recommendation clearly, not halfway through the letter.
+• Main endorsement - state your recommendation clearly and early, not buried halfway through the letter.

 • Proof points - one or two examples that show performance, behavior, judgment, or potential.